 Level I Elementary/Secondary Principal Credential

-The Level I Elementary/Secondary Principal credential is designed for principals to expand their management and administration skills.
+The Level I Elementary/Secondary Principal credential (pending approval) is designed for principals to expand their management and administration skills.
 Students will continue to develop management, research, instruction, and communication talents.

 Actual requirements may vary based on current licensure and previous coursework.

 Management Theory and Personnel (3 credits)

 Administrators must know how to effectively manage resources in order to attain school objectives.
 The students study the theories of management to learn how they relate to effective decision-making.
 Discussion will focus on the study of research and data-based program evaluation, management and the use of information systems, planning and education improvement processes.
 By concentrating efforts toward these areas, administrators will develop effective management skills.

 Effective educators are able to synthesize current research and develop new knowledge through investigation.
 To develop their research skills, students study the components of the research process and the methods employed in conducting experimental and descriptive research with application to the field of education.